What causes the plague? Bubonic plague. Mechanisms of plague development

 • use of anti-plague suits.

-Found a bug?
+Found a mistake?
 Select it and press Ctrl + Enter

 Etiology and pathogenesis of the disease

-The reasons for the development of plague
+Reasons for the development of plague

-• contact with animals with plague;
+• contact with animals suffering from plague;

-• flea, tick bites;
+• flea and tick bites;

 • excavations of old burials, historical excavations;

-• contact with people with plague.
+• contact with people sick with plague.

 • veterinarians;